 NOTE: It is up to UE implementation when to re-send a request for user-plane re-establishment for the associated PDU session after receiving a PDU session reactivation result error cause IE with a 5GMM cause set to #92 "insufficient user-plane resources for the PDU session".

+If the UE supporting MUSIM does not include the Paging restriction IE in the SERVICE REQUEST message, the AMF shall delete any stored paging restriction preferences for the UE and stop restricting paging.

+For cases m and n in subclause 5.6.1.1 when the UE supporting MUSIM sets the Request type to "NAS signalling connection release requested" or to "Rejection of paging requested" in the UE request type IE in the SERVICE REQUEST message and if the UE requests restriction of paging by including the Paging restriction IE, the AMF shall store the paging restriction preferences of the UE and enforce these restrictions in the paging procedure as described in clause 5.6.2.
+The AMF shall initiate the release of the N1 NAS signalling connection.

 If the SERVICE REQUEST message is for emergency services fallback, the AMF triggers the emergency services fallback procedure as specified in subclause 4.13.4.2 of 3GPP TS 23.502 [9].

 If the UE having an emergency PDU session sent the SERVICE REQUEST message via: